 Our business involves many hazards and operational risks, and measures to maintain our physical assets may not be adequate.
-The occurrence of a significant event or accident, or non-compliance with our policies and procedures could adversely affect our business.
+The occurrence of a significant event or accident could adversely affect our business.

-Our operations are subject to many hazards inherent in the transportation and distribution of petroleum products, including releases and fires.
-In addition, our operations are exposed to potential natural disasters, including hurricanes, tornadoes, storms, floods and earthquakes.
-The risk of natural disasters and other operational risks could result in material losses due to personal injury or loss of life, severe damage to and destruction of property and equipment and pollution or other environmental damage, and may result in curtailment or suspension of our related operations.
-Some of our assets are located in or near high consequence areas such as residential and commercial centers or sensitive environments, and the potential damages are even greater in these areas.
+Our operations are subject to many hazards inherent in the transportation, storage and distribution of petroleum products, including releases and fires.
+In addition, our operations are exposed to potential heightened risks from natural disasters, including hurricanes, tornadoes, storms, floods and earthquakes.
+The risk of natural disasters and other operational risks could result in personal injury or loss of life, damage to and destruction of property and equipment, pollution or other environmental damage, and may result in curtailment or suspension of our related operations.
+Some of our assets are located in or near high consequence areas ("HCAs") such as residential and commercial centers or sensitive environments, and the potential damages are even greater in these areas.
 We utilize operational and safety policies and procedures, risk management systems and technologies to manage the physical asset risks associated with our pipeline systems and storage tanks.
 Failure of those management systems and technologies, non-compliance with policies or failure to otherwise adequately monitor and maintain the condition of our assets could compromise integrity and result in increased maintenance or remediation expenditures and an increased risk of product releases and associated costs and liabilities.
 Any significant event or accident could adversely affect our business.